avatarnewyork/avatarnewyork.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: Workshop
-tagline: Supporting tagline
+tagline: See what we're up to
 ---
 {% include JB/setup %}